intll/tictacwoof/README.md

 <a href = "https://github.com/intll/tictacwoof/releases/latest"><img src = "https://img.shields.io/github/v/release/intll/tictacwoof?style=for-the-badge" </img></a>

 <h2> 2.
 Eclipse IDE Setup </h2>
+To run this project, simply extract the download .zip file and then choose File -> Open Projects From Filesystem in Eclipse, click the extracted folder and voila!
+The project is now in your Eclipse IDE.
+For the next step, right click on the project folder and then click Properties -> Java Build Path, and then proceed to edit the locations of the aforementioned prerequisites, such as the JavaFX SDK, and the my-sql connector.

+Note that SceneBuilder is used to create the .fxml files, please install it if a UI preview is desired.

 <h2> 3.
 Running the File </h2>
+Simply make sure the server is running, and then click F11, and TicTacWoof will be built!

 <hr>